 The latest report from the annual UK Youth Index calls 16 to 25-year-olds the unhappiest generation for a decade, revealing that almost two-thirds (61%) regularly feel stressed, more than a quarter (27%) feel “hopeless”, while around half (47%) have experienced a mental health problem.

 Even if you don’t have anxiety, depression or a diagnosed mental illness, better sleep and less stress is good for your overall health and well-being.

-With this in mind, we've put together a 30 Day Mental Wellness Challenge for anyone who wants to improve their wellbeing.
-The challenge takes place over 5 weeks and will be led by Dr Zoe Williams (who you might recognise from ITV's This Morning and BBC's Trust me I'm a Doctor) with Gina Martin taking the daily challenges Dr Zoe will be setting.
+With this in mind, we've put together a 30 Day Mental Wellness Challenge for anyone who wants to improve their wellbeing, and enlisted Gina Martin to give it a go.
 Gina is the young writer-turned-activist who led a successful campaign to make upskirt photos illegal after she became a victim to the offence at a music festival.